pcaston/OpenPeerPower.github.io/source/_integrations/notify.markdown

 ---
 title: Notifications
-description: Instructions on how to add user notifications to Home Assistant.
+description: Instructions on how to add user notifications to Open Peer Power.
 ha_category:
   - Notifications
 ha_release: 0.7